Kainga Ora logo

 • Our approach to disruptive behaviour

 We’re committed to being a good landlord.
-Part of this means getting the right balance between our responsibilities to our tenants – some of whom experience a range of challenges – and ensuring the quiet enjoyment of others in the community. .
-In these situations, we will apply to the Tenancy Tribunal to terminate the tenancy.
-These changes are focused on addressing serious disruptive behaviour.
-Most
+Part of this means getting the right balance between our responsibilities to our tenants – some of whom experience a range of challenges – and ensuring the quiet enjoyment of others in the community. apply to the Tenancy Tribunal to terminate the tenancy.
+Our approach is focused on addressing serious disruptive behaviour.
+Most of the issues people get in

 • Our role as a landlord